myshell-ai/AIlice/README.md

 - hf:openchat/openchat_3.5
 - hf:NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO
 - hf:Phind/Phind-CodeLlama-34B-v2
-- Nexesenex/MIstral-QUantized-70b_Miqu-1-70b-iMat.GGUF
+- hf:meta-llama/Meta-Llama-3-70B-Instruct

 ### The Most Outstanding Open-source Model

 We will select the currently best-performing open-source model to provide a reference for users of open-source models.

-- The best among all models: **Nexesenex/MIstral-QUantized-70b_Miqu-1-70b-iMat.GGUF**.
-This is a model with capabilities close to GPT-4!
-It is also a model with stable practical value, a very exciting advancement!
+- The best among all models: **meta-llama/Meta-Llama-3-70B-Instruct**.
+It's worth noting that the Llama3 series models seem to exhibit a significant performance drop after quantization, which reduces their practical value.
+You can use them with Groq.

 - The second-best performing model: **NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO**